How to Change a Watch Strap or Bracelet

 First, notice if your watch has holes drilled all the way through the lugs or not.
 If your watch does have drilled lugs, push the pointed tip of the spring bar tool through each side.
 This will depress the ends of the spring bar.

 While pushing with one hand, use the other to slide the strap and release the spring bar from the lug.

 After both ends release, gently remove the strap.

 If your watch doesn’t have drilled lugs, use the bent fork end of the spring bar tool.
 Slide the flat side of the fork against the watch case between the strap and lug.
 You’ll engage the small ridge of the spring bar.
 Once it engages, use the leverage of the fork to pry the spring bar free with one hand.
 Then, carefully push the strap forward to free the spring bar from its hole with the other hand.

-Now, it’s finally time to install your new bracelet or strap.
-First, it’s important to know which side of the bracelet or strap to install.
-As a rule, the side of the bracelet or strap with the buckle will go at the twelve-o’clock side.
-Alternatively, the side of the bracelet or strap without the buckle will go at the six-o’clock side.
+Now, it’s time to install your new strap.
+First, it’s important to know which side of the strap to install.
+As a rule, the side of the strap with the buckle will go at the twelve-o’clock side.
+Alternatively, the side of the strap without the buckle will go at the six-o’clock side.